Frequently Asked Questions

 Question: How do I make an appointment?

-Most individuals would typically ring the service during office hours (9am to 5pm).
+Most individuals would typically ring the service during office hours (9am to 5pm - Monday to Friday).

 We allow individuals to contact us by email, however, feedback about time availability may be challenging, especially if there are limited time slots.